AlbertWhite/syria-photos/readme.md

 ### Before & After in Syria
 An interactive photo checker to check the difference of one place before and after the war.

+Here is the link: https://albertwhite.github.io/syria-photos/

-It is a bit sad to see how the cultural relics and people life are ruined.
+It is sad to see how the cultural relics and people life are ruined.
 Hope for peace.

 ![alt tag](https://raw.githubusercontent.com/AlbertWhite/syria-photos/master/capture.JPG)